-Garry Hunt CEO City of Joondalup
+Garry Hunt PSM CEO City of Joondalup

-Joondalup 2022 is the City of Joondalup's long-term strategic planning document that outlines a commitment to achieving the vision and aspirations of our community and regional stakeholders.
+Joondalup 2022 is the City of Joondalup's long-term strategic planning document that outlines its commitment to achieving the vision and aspirations of its community and regional stakeholders.

-The document aims to be transformational and drive a bold vision for the City by expanding upon its historical roots as "the commercial, civic and cultural hub in Perth's north."
+The document aims to be transformational and drive a bold new vision for the City by expanding upon its historical roots as "the commercial, civic and cultural hub in Perth's north."
 (Sir Charles Court, 1976).